padillla/padillla.github.io/about/index.md

 [I also do some 3d printing and robotics as a hobby.]({{site.baseurl}}/3Dprint/) If ever try doing some sort of art or music again, I might post it.
 Be afraid.
 But also be aware that I procrastinate.
 This site holds me accountable.
-I am also an electrician, a computer technician and builder, I creste industrial automation systems, robotics and I'm very efficient at changing lightbulbs.
+I am also an electrician, a computer technician and builder, I build industrial automation control systems, I program robots and I'm very efficient at changing lightbulbs.

 ### Some online presence